David Woodley: Miami Dolphins

 In the strike-shortened 1982 Miami Dolphins season, Woodley handled the lion's share of the time at quarterback en route to Miami winning the American Football Conference title.
 The Dolphins went on to face the Washington Redskins in Super Bowl XVII.
 At 24 years and three months of age, he was the youngest quarterback to start a Super Bowl at the time.
-Despite starting the game well with a 76-yard touchdown pass to Jimmy Cefalo, Woodley and the entire offense then struggled, with no completions in eight attempts in the second half.
+Despite starting the game well with a 76-yard touchdown pass to Jimmy Cefalo, Woodley and the entire offense then struggled, with no completions in eight attempts in the second half, and he was benched in favor of Strock in the fourth quarter.
 The Redskins won, 27–17.

 Woodley began the 1983 Miami Dolphins season as Miami's starting quarterback, but the Dolphins' offense continued to underperform.
 The ongoing struggles prompted coach Don Shula to insert Marino, then a rookie, into the lineup midway through a 17–7 road loss to the New Orleans Saints in week five.
 By the next week, Marino was named the starter for the remainder of the season.